egoisth777/nvim-cfg/README.md

 # nvimconfig

-My personal configuration of LazyVim and Lazy.nvim
+Billy Natsu's configuration of LazyVim and Lazy.nvim

-# lua

-Everything under this folder stores the plugin and related

-# Settings and Math
-$$
-a = 10
-$$

-#